henriquemtn/henriquemtn/README.md

 My main knowledge in technologies is centered around **Javascript**, **Typescript**, **React** and **SQL**.
 I am also learning **Angular**

-Also technologies I am excited to study more about: **Rust**, **Ruby**, **Docker** and **Kubernetes**.
+Also technologies I am excited to study more about: **Rust**, **Python**, **Springboot** and **Kotlin**.

-My main skills include Object Oriented Programming and Data Structures & Algorithms knowledge.
+My preferred language currently is **React**, using components to create web applications.

-I am currently building projects as a _Full Stack Developer_ for the Poinge Developers freelance program.
+I'm currently building personal projects to improve my portfolio, I intend to create web applications with a focus on social networks and product management.

 </details>